Last updated on September 27th, 2022

 Also Read: Diabetic Gastroparesis Symptoms

 Pros and Cons of Insulin Pump Therapy

 A lot of individuals who require insulin make use of an insulin pump.
-It has the same mechanism of action as the basal-bolus insulin, but it eliminates the necessity for regular injections.
-An insulin pump is a small, digital device offering a steady supply of insulin all over the day (basal), with an added dose around the meal times (bolus).
+It has the same mechanism of action as basal-bolus insulin, but it eliminates the necessity for regular injections.
+An insulin pump is a small, digital device offering a steady supply of insulin all over the day (basal), with an added dose around meal times (bolus).
 The individual requires wearing the pump on their body.
 The pump makes sure that insulin travels through it, via a small tube as well as a needle, into the body.
 A person will be required to work with their physician to program the pump as well as to work out which doses they require.
 They might still require injecting insulin at mealtimes or after doing physical activity.
 They will also require checking their sugar levels on a regular basis, just like other means of insulin therapy.

 Also Read: How to Test Diabetes at Home?

 There are some concerns about using sliding-scale insulin therapy.
 These may be:

 - Diet: What a person consumes has a great effect on the requirement for insulin.
 For instance, if a person consumes a diet rich in carbs, then a higher dose of insulin is needed than if a person eats a low-carb diet.